-Mammography screenings are provided in accordance with the recommendations established by the United States Preventive Services Task Force.
+Mammography screenings, which include digital breast tomosynthesis or 3D mammography, are provided in accordance with the recommendations established by the United States Preventive Services Task Force.
 Please refer to the Preventive Care Benefits section.
 If a mammography screening is not being done as a recommended preventive service, the Provider may bill the service as diagnostic rather than preventive, in which case it will be subject to the Cost Share of a diagnostic service, rather than the zero Cost Share of a preventive service.